Undermanned Pacers stun Curry, Warriors 121-117 in overtime - NewsBreak

 Undermanned Pacers stun Curry, Warriors 121-117 in overtime

-SAN FRANCISCO (AP) — The Golden State Warriors were frenzied, rushing shots and being careless with the basketball.
+The Golden State Warriors were frenzied, rushing shots and being careless with the basketball .
 It led to perhaps their worst loss this season to an Indiana team with a handful of injured stars watching in street clothes.

 Keifer Sykes hit a go-ahead 3-pointer with 1:41 left in overtime and a layup the next possession, Chris Duarte scored 27 points and the undermanned Pacers beat Stephen Curry and the Warriors 121-117 on Thursday night.